pulberg/eskibana/README.md

 ---

-Use - (change/update ports for ES/Kibana if you have FW restrictions)
+Use - (change/update ports for ES/Kibana if you have firewall rule restrictions)

 docker run -d -p `<esport>:<esport>` -p `<kibanaport>:<kibanaport>` `<pathtocontainerregistry>/<containername>:<containertag>`